ttkorhonen/e3pages/docs/kb/training/workbook/5_e3_modes.md

 * Understand why e3 doesn't hold any source code.
 * Understand the anatomy of an e3 module's directory.
-* Understand the *Deployment mode*.
-* Understand the *Development mode*.
+* Understand the difference between *Standard mode* and *Development mode*.
-* Understand two repositories within e3.
-* Patch files in EPICS and e3.
+* Learn how to apply and create patch files for EPICS base and other modules within e3.

 ---